ginny100/Version-Control-with-Git/README.md

 | Undoing Changes                  | 1.
 Modifying The Last Commit            |
 |                                  | 2.
 Reverting A Commit                   |
 |                                  | 3.
 Resetting Commits                    |

+## Expand On Your Git Skills
+- Take the companion GitHub course
+- Create a repo to track your computer's settings - https://dotfiles.github.io/
+- Develop the next, awesome feature for your personal project
+- Try tackling some Git challenges with the [Git-it app](https://github.com/jlord/git-it-electron)